pretix/pretix-docs/docs/tutorial/organizer-account.md

 You can always go back to these settings and change them later.

 We still recommend reading this article and going through the organizer account settings before doing anything else because it will save you some work in the long run.
-For example, organizer-level language and design settings will be used as the default for any events you create in the future.
+For instance, organizer-level language and design settings will be used as the default for any events you create in the future.

 ## Navigating to the organizer account settings